The Power Of Pricing For Business Success0 Comments

 I hope you have found this summary has generated some new thinking around your business, or brought back previous knowledge.
 That it has encouraged a review of your pricing strategy.
 And, perhaps, you have already decided to do something different.

-If you are an SME with a revenue of 1-20 million, and would like to change your pricing strategy, or find out about what could be done, please contact Mark Peacock on firstname.lastname@example.org.
+If you are an SME with a revenue of 1-20 million, and would like to change your pricing strategy, or find out about what could be done, please contact Mark Peacock on firstname.lastname@example.org or you can find out more about his work on his website here.

 Thank you again to Mark, and all of the fantastic delegates that attended.